Healing the Fear of Rejection from a Deeper Place

 Building Emotional Resilience

-Here are some practical steps for building resilience:
+Practical steps for building resilience:

 Give yourself permission to feel: It’s okay to experience the full range of emotions, even if they feel overwhelming.
 You are allowed to feel hurt, disappointed, or frustrated.